 The Battle of Flodden: Reflections, Rememberance, and Tartan

-Over 500 years on, the Battle of Flodden endures in memory and tradition, across the Scottish Borders and beyond.
+Over 500 years on, the impact of the Battle of Flodden continues to be felt across the Scottish Borders and beyond.

-Fiona Shepherd - Vice Chair, Presenting Coldstream Association
+- Fiona Shepherd, Vice Chair of Presenting Coldstream Association

 The Battle of Flodden